rollkit/gm/docker/README.md

 4. The rollup should now be accessible at `localhost:26657`.

 > If you have issues with the rollup, you can run `docker compose -f testnet.docker-compose.yaml down` to stop the rollup and Celestia nodes and then run `docker compose -f testnet.docker-compose.yaml up` again to restart the rollup.

+## Multiple Nodes Usage

+To use the rollup, follow these steps:

+1. Navigate to the directory containing the files.
+2. Run `docker compose -f multi.docker-compose.yaml build --no-cache` to build the rollup nodes.
+3. Run `docker compose -f multi.docker-compose.yaml up` to start the rollup and Celestia nodes.
+4. The rollup should now be accessible at `localhost:26657`.

+> If you have issues with the rollup, you can run `docker compose -f multi.docker-compose.yaml down` to stop the rollup and Celestia nodes and then run `docker compose -f multi.docker-compose.yaml build --no-cache` and `docker compose -f multi.docker-compose.yaml up` again to restart the rollup.
+> It's important to build the rollup again after stopping it, as this will generate a random namespace ID for the rollup.
+If you don't build the rollup again, the rollup will use the same namespace ID as before, which will cause issues.

+Note:
+The nodes will not connect to each other, and they will sync using the DA layer.

 ## Support